admin-ch/CovidCertificate-Apidoc/README.md

 ## Data

-### General covid certificate data
+### Personal data

-Mandatory data:
+Mandatory data appearing in all types of certificates:
 - familyName: family name of the covid certificate owner.
 Format: string, maxLength: 50 CHAR.
 Example: "Federer"
 - givenName: first name of the covid certificate owner.
 Format: string, maxLength: 50 CHAR.
 Example: "Roger"
 - dateOfBirth: birthdate of the covid certificate owner.
 Format: ISO 8601 date without time.
 Range: can be between 1900-01-01 and 2099-12-31.
 Regexp: "[19|20][0-9][0-9]-(0[1-9]|1[0-2])-([0-2][1-9]|3[0|1])".
 Example: "1991-08-08"